Skip to main content

 Want a pro to validate your Golf Sim Room Planner layout?

-Share your planner dimensions and we will confirm screen size, projector throw, ceiling clearance, and launch monitor fit before you commit to hardware, or request a full design-build quote for your basement, garage, or dedicated sim room.
+Share your planner dimensions and we will confirm screen size, projector throw, ceiling clearance, and launch monitor fit before you commit to hardware.